lgeurts/lgeurts.github.io/_posts/2018-04-20-feeding-kd.md

 ---

 * Show the bug check code and its parameters: `.bugcheck`.
-* Show pending entries in the I/O system's error log: `!errlog`.
+* Show content of entries in the I/O system's error log: `!errlog`.
 * Create a quick preliminary report: `!analyze -v;r;kv;lmnt;q`.

 One line, each week.